zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 ```

 * **validity**
-refers to the expiration time of the token.
+Specifies the expiration time of the token.
 The maximum threshold is 90 days.

 * **scopes**
- limits the access on a service level.
+ Limits the access on a service level.
 This parameter introduces a higher level of security in some aspects.
 Users are required to provide a scope.
 If no service is specified, it is not possible to authenticate using the token.

 When creation is successful, the response to the request is a body containing the PAT with a status code of `200`.
 When creation fails, the user receives a status code of `401`.